arcus/apm-public/agile_jira_management/agile_jira_management.md

 # Agile Jira Management Course

-Welcome to the Agile Jira Management knowledge article for Arcus!
+Welcome to the Arcus Project Management training course for Agile Jira Management!
 This course was designed as an entry-level guide for managing agile projects within Jira.
-This article assumes that you are familiar with standard Agile practices, and focuses more on Jira functionalities which support Agile development.
-For any assistance with Agile methodology, visit APM's [Agile Methodology Overview](https://wiki.chop.edu/display/ARCUS/Agile+Methodology+Overview) article.
+This article assumes that you are familiar with standard Agile practices with some familiarity with using Jira, and focuses more on explaining the Jira functionalities which support Agile development.
+For more information specifically on Agile methodology, visit APM's [Agile Methodology Overview](https://wiki.chop.edu/display/ARCUS/Agile+Methodology+Overview) course.

 ## Terms & Acronyms